How we compare

 Borrowers are assessed by lenders in terms of their creditworthiness.
 One way to gauge this is their credit scores.
 It is a reflection of how well they have managed their finances and debts in the past.
 If you have been meticulous in your debt payments before, you can expect that your credit score will be high.
 If you have had missed or late payments and defaults, expect that your credit score will take a hit too.

-Bad credit loans are available for borrowers with less than ideal credit scores.
-They are usually unsecured, small loans that can be repaid over a period of 1 to 2 yes, depending on the lender.
+Bad credit loans for people with poor credit are usually unsecured, small loans that can be repaid over a period of 1 to 2 yes, depending on the lender.
 It is possible to borrow between $1,000 and $5,000 and have the payments spread out in terms of your preference.
 For greater bad credit loans such as poor credit car loans, cost you can borrow might also vary.

 To qualify, you’ll need to be a resident of the United States and more than 18 years old you will need to be employed or have some source of funds that you regularly receive every month.
 You must have an active bank account and should also qualify in terms of your monthly income.
 Just remember that your low credit score would mean high interest rates for the loan.